tsiplenkov/dqm/README.md

 **This is boilerplate project.
 Code may contain bugs and vulnerabilities.
 Not recommended for use in a production stage.**

+**This is alpha version, someone features/services may not work correctly.
+Please check [todo-list](https://github.com/tsiplenkov/dqm#what-should-be-done)

 Deployment quality monitoring - selfhost-based service for improve deploy quality web-services.

 > This project use [git submodule](https://git-scm.com/docs/git-submodule) for join all services in single repo.
 For clone all services run: